marcduiker/presentation-github-actions/slides.md

   - Using secrets: `secrets.{name}`

 ---
-layout: cover
+layout: section
-background: ./slides/azure.jpg
 ---

+# Expanding Horizons

-# Expanding Horizons: <br /> Using environments
+## Using environments

 <!--
 - Create a new job for deploying to Azure